SpookyLamb/spookylamb.github.io/blog.md

 ![Yes, the hat IS alive.](https://github.com/SpookyLamb/spookylamb.github.io/blob/dev/img/iris.jpg?raw=true)

-She's a little witch, and I think she's pretty cool. :wink:
+She's a little witch, and I think she's pretty cool. ;)

 Hope that clears all of that up!